ashbb/shoes_tutorial_walkthrough/README.md

 ![010.jpg](https://github.com/ashbb/shoes_tutorial_walkthrough/raw/master/imgs/010.jpg)

 You can then put the variables into action.
-When the button is clicked, the @node changes to the message shown in the picture.
+When the button is clicked, the `@note` changes to the message shown in the picture.

 ```ruby
 	Shoes.app {